 - 580 and above – max DTI is 40% / 50% with at least TWO compensating factors

-How Compensating Factors Affect DTI Manual Underwriting Guidelines On FHA And VA Mortgages
+How Compensating Factors Impact DTI Manual Underwriting Guidelines on FHA and VA Loans

 A few examples of Compensating factors:

 3 months of reserves (for 1 – 2 unit properties):

 - 6 months reserves (for 3 – 4 unit properties)